facebook/docusaurus/website/docs/search.md

     // ...
     // highlight-start
     algolia: {
-      // If Algolia did not provide you any appId, use 'BH4D9OD16A'
+      // The application ID provided by Algolia
       appId: 'YOUR_APP_ID',

       // Public API key: it is safe to commit it